 Every year from October to March visitors from all over the world heading for Lyngenfjord to experience the unforgettable nature light show.

-By clear night skies, the colour play of the Northern Lights is dancing above the above the mountaintops.
-The harmony between the silhouette of the mountains against the starry sky, the moon and the Northern Lights, makes this place irresistible for nature lovers and photo fans.
+By clear night skies, the colour play of the Northern Lights is dancing above the mountaintops.
+The harmony between the silhouette of the mountains against the starry sky, the moon and the Northern Lights makes this place irresistible for nature lovers and photo fans.

-As said, The Lyngen Alps are a mountain range of alpine peaks up till 1830 metres.
-The peaks are surrounded by glaciers, deep valleys and huge stone screens that stretch from deep inland, across the Lyngen peninsula, all the way out to Lyngstuva.
+The Lyngen Alps are a mountain range of alpine peaks up to 1830 metres.
+The peaks are surrounded by glaciers, deep valleys and huge stone screens that stretch from deep inland across the Lyngen peninsula all the way out to Lyngstuva.

-This landscape now has the status as a protected area.
-If you want to get close to the peaks, it`s along the western side of the fjord, while the east side gives you the whole, huge panorama.
+This landscape now has the status of a protected area.
+If you want to get close to the peaks, it's along the western side of the fjord, while the east side gives you the whole huge panorama.

-From Spåkenes you get a fantastic history experience and nature experience in one.
+From Spåkenes, you get a fantastic history experience and nature experience in one.
 You get here both an incredible view of the fjord and a coastal fort from World War II.
 During World War II, the coastal fort on the Spåkenes was brought by the Germans.
-Even today there are ruins of a number of bunkers and gun positions here you can discover.
+Even today, there are ruins of several bunkers and gun positions here you can discover.

-Spåkenes is located on the border between the municipalities of Nordreisa and Kåfjord and this area by the fjord is a perfect spot to enjoy the Northern Lights but also the Midnight Sun if you visit the Lyngen Alps in the Summer months.
+Spåkenes is located on the border between the municipalities of Nordreisa and Kåfjord, and this area by the fjord is a perfect spot to enjoy the Northern Lights and the Midnight Sun if you visit the Lyngen Alps in the Summer months.

 Find a useful hiking guide for the Spåkenes area here.